Find Affordable College Courses

 Burbank, CA

 New York Film Academy did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
 It came in at #22 on the list.
-Located in the city of Burbank, New York Film Academy is a private for-profit college with a small student population.
+Located in the midsize city of Burbank, New York Film Academy is a private for-profit school with a small student population.

 Women make up 46% of the film majors at the school.